JonAguirre0/Pokemon-List/README.md

 The "Favorites" list will then display all previously added cards with the option of deleting any card the users desires.

+Users can then log out of their account by clicking on the "Log Out, [Username]" button after clicking on the "Account" button.

 # Files